-As I told you at the end of 2019, I usually never make New Year's resolutions.
+As I told you at the end of 2019, I usually never make resolutions at the start of the year.
 And then, after more than 5 years of sewing, I had dared to make a few resolutions for this year 2020...

-But enough talk, let's go back to the review of my 2020 resolutions
+But enough talk, let's get back to the review of my 2020 resolutions

 These were: